taoky/yukina/README.md

           Aggressively remove all files not accessed during log_duration, instead of just keep it within threshold --gc-only
-          Don't download anything, just remove unpopular files -h, --help
+          Don't download anything, just remove unpopular files --download-error-threshold <DOWNLOAD_ERROR_THRESHOLD>
+          Error threshold for download.
+If the number of download errors exceeds this threshold, yukina will exit with error code 1.
+Setting this to 0 will disable this early exit behavior [default: 5]
+  -h, --help
           Print help
   -V, --version